Party Supplies and Ideas

 Personalize your table decorations to your guests of honor.
 For example, one table could display the bride's cheerleading poms from when they met and another table could show the groom's baseball glove from his college years.

-For the buffet table, nothing displays more elegance than an ice sculpture.
-Have a giant 25 carved out of ice if the couple is celebrating 25 years together.
-An ice sculpture in the shape of a vase can be beautiful when filled with flowers similar to the bride's bouquet from years ago.
+Try an ice sculpture on the buffet table.
+Have a large anniversary year number carved out of ice, or an ice sculpture in the shape of a vase.
+Fill with flowers similar to the bride's bouquet from years ago.

-Create fun and unusual placemats from old photos.
-Enlarge color photos or black and white photos and have them laminated.
+Create placemats from old photos.
+Enlarge color or black and white photos and have them laminated.
 Place a different picture at each guest's place for a lifelong collage!
-Or use old love letters and newspaper articles and have them laminated.
-Whatever you use, these placemats will make a great conversation piece!
+Or use old love letters and newspaper articles (also laminated).

 Scatter confetti down the center of the table to tie in the number of years, colors, or theme.